Class of 2018

 Callahan Award (1997)

-Dom has participated in many teaching clinics over the last couple of decades (U.S., Japan, Uganda) and, more recently, organized a clinic for East African players (Tanzania, Kenya, Uganda) in Kisumu, Kenya.
-And throughout this exemplary ultimate career, Dom practices as an emergency medicine physician.
+In addition to Dom’s long and successful competitive ultimate career, she has participated in many teaching clinics over the last couple of decades (U.S., Japan, Uganda) and organized a clinic for East African players (Tanzania, Kenya, Uganda) in Kisumu, Kenya.

 Contributions & Service